Printing Terms

 Signature

-the collated pages of one folded and trimmed form, making up one section of a bound book. see also binding, form, imposition, trimming
+The collated pages of one folded and trimmed form, making up one section of a bound book. see also binding, form, imposition, trimming

 Silk Screen

-Sizing a Resin,
+Sizing

 Skid